CLIMP: Contrastive Language-Image Mamba Pretraining: Introduction

 In the vision domain, adaptations such as Vision Mamba (Vim)~\cite{zhu2024vision}, Simba~\cite{patro2024simba} and VMamba~\cite{liu2024vmamba} have applied state space models to image understanding tasks with encouraging results.
 Beyond computational considerations, which allow high resolution processing, these models introduce spatial inductive biases that differ from the pairwise token interactions characteristic of self-attention.
-Prior work has shown that such spatial bias benefits vision tasks by enabling more robust~\cite{malik2025towards,du2024understanding} and sample-efficient learning~\cite{dascoli2021convit}—properties that ViTs lack.
+Prior work has shown that such spatial bias benefits vision tasks by enabling more robust~\cite{malik2025towards,du2024understanding} and sample-efficient learning~\cite{dascoli2021convit} - properties that ViTs lack.
 However, the integration of Mamba-based vision encoders into contrastive vision-language frameworks remains relatively unexplored.
-Indeed, prior work~\cite{huang2024clipmamba} has investigated contrastive pretraining of a combination of Mamba and transformers models for the vision and language towers.
-However, their evaluation is limited and does not explore a fully SSM-based architecture.
+Prior work~\cite{huang2024clipmamba} has investigated hybrid architectures combining Mamba and Transformer modules within individual towers, but does not explore a fully SSM-based dual-encoder architecture nor provide comprehensive evaluation across retrieval, robustness, resolution flexibility, and dense captioning.
 We empirically confirm that VMamba's spatial inductive bias transfers to the vision-language setting, enabling improved sample efficiency and robustness (Section~\ref{subsec::analysis}).

 In this work, we present Contrastive Language-Image Mamba Pretraining (\method), a fully Mamba-based vision-language model that replaces both the vision and text encoders with state-space architectures within the CLIP framework.
 We pair VMamba~\cite{liu2024vmamba} as the vision encoder with Mamba-1~\cite{gu2024mamba} or Mamba-2~\cite{dao2024mamba2} language models as text encoders, creating the first end-to-end SSM-based contrastive vision-language model.
+Our controlled experiments on CC12M~\cite{cc12m} isolate architectural differences from data effects, and our scaling experiments across both model and dataset sizes demonstrate that \method's advantages are consistent and unsaturated, indicating they extend beyond our training regime.